 We will continue to fund traffic safety initiatives through eight Regional Traffic Safety Programs throughout West Virginia covering all fifty-five counties.
+While these Regional Programs must focus on the state's priority issues, they are also allowed some flexibility in funding projects that may be more specific to their particular location.
+While we recognize that most of the highway safety problems are consistent throughout the State, we also recognize that some issues may be more prevalent in one area over another (i.e. ATV accidents are more common in the southern/southwestern part of the state).
 We will continue to work diligently to support and promote efforts to upgrade occupant protection, impaired driving, and other laws that promote safer highways in West Virginia.